GGonryun/warp-portal/sudo/README.md

 ## How It Works

 ### Group-Based Authorization
-1. **System Groups**: Two groups are created: `warp-portal-admin` (for sudo access) and `warp-portal-user` (for regular access)
+1. **System Groups**: Two groups are created: `p0-agent-admin` (for sudo access) and `p0-agent-user` (for regular access)
-2. **Sudoers Configuration**: Standard sudoers rule: `%warp-portal-admin ALL=(ALL:ALL) ALL`
+2. **Sudoers Configuration**: Standard sudoers rule: `%p0-agent-admin ALL=(ALL:ALL) ALL`
-3. **Dynamic Group Assignment**: Warp Portal daemon automatically adds users from the `sudoers` configuration list to the `warp-portal-admin` group
+3. **Dynamic Group Assignment**: P0 Agent daemon automatically adds users from the `sudoers` configuration list to the `p0-agent-admin` group
-4. **NSS Integration**: When sudo performs group lookups, the daemon returns the appropriate groups including `warp-portal-admin` for authorized users
+4. **NSS Integration**: When sudo performs group lookups, the daemon returns the appropriate groups including `p0-agent-admin` for authorized users

 ### Configuration Flow
-1. Admin defines users in `/etc/warp_portal/config.yaml` sudoers list
+1. Admin defines users in `/etc/p0_agent/config.yaml` sudoers list
 2. Daemon reads configuration and identifies sudoers users
 3. When NSS performs group lookup for a user, daemon checks if user is in sudoers list
-4. If yes, daemon includes `warp-portal-admin` group in the user's group list
+4. If yes, daemon includes `p0-agent-admin` group in the user's group list
-5. Sudo sees user is in `warp-portal-admin` group and grants access
+5. Sudo sees user is in `p0-agent-admin` group and grants access

 ## Prerequisites

 ### System Requirements
 - Linux system with NSS support
-- Warp Portal daemon running
+- P0 Agent daemon running
 - Root privileges for installation

 ### Dependencies